 Institutions and policy-makers should tackle food poverty and improve food security.

 The UK imports about half of our food and feed (by value).
 This has a disproportionate impact on the environment.
-70% of land used to grow our food is overseas, and about 2/3 of the GHG emisions associated with our food is emitted abroad - and so doesnt count towards the UK GHG total.
-Royal Society Report
+According to Royal Society Report, 70% of land used to grow our food is overseas, and about 2/3 of the GHG emissions associated with our food is emitted abroad.

-This site is primarily for organisations rather than individuals.
-We cannot expect people to balance the economic, environmental and social aspects of food as they check out at the supermarket.
-The organisation can do so much better.
-They need a system, and to help that, we produced a Sustainable Food Guide modelled on a classic Environmental Management System.
+This site is primarily for public and private organisations to develop their profiles.
+Individuals cannot expect people to balance the economic, environmental and social aspects of food as they check out at the supermarket.
+We need to do it collectively.

 OR!!
-Take a trip through the Ribble Valley in Lancashire to demonstrate how our food could be more 'sustainable' with 'Ribble Nibbles'
+Take a trip through the Ribble Valley in Lancashire to see how our food could be more 'sustainable' with 'Ribble Nibbles'